ogdmerlin/Socks_Shop/README.md

 ## **Security:**

 The application will be secured with HTTPS using a Let's Encrypt certificate.
-Additionally, bonus points will be awarded for securing the infrastructure with network perimeter security access rules and encrypting sensitive information using Ansible Vault.
+Let's Encrypt is a free, automated, and open certificate authority that provides free SSL/TLS certificates for websites.
+The certificate will be used to secure the communication between the client and the Socks Shop application, ensuring that the data is encrypted and secure.

 ## **Conclusion:**